moltar/cdk-hosted-zone/README.md

 **Note**: for this repro you need to have a domain you have control of, where you can change the DNS settings for NS records.

+You can edit `cdk.json` and add `zoneName` there, or supply the domain name as the parameter.

 ```sh
 export ZONE_NAME=example.com ## set your domain here